dogweather/forkful/content/en/vba/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?

-TOML, which stands for Tom's Obvious, Minimal Language, is a data serialization format predominantly used for configuration files.
-Programmers leverage TOML for its readability and easy mapping to data structures, enabling straightforward configuration of applications across various programming environments, including Visual Basic for Applications (VBA).

 ## How to:
 Working with TOML in VBA involves parsing the TOML file to read configurations or settings into your VBA project.
 VBA does not have built-in support for TOML, so you'll typically use a parser or convert TOML data into a format VBA can easily work with, like JSON or XML.
 Here’s how to manually parse a simple TOML config file:

 1. **Sample TOML File** (`config.toml`):